Treating Hashimoto’s without Thyroid Medication

 And unless you target and manage this stress, the flames of Hashimoto’s will continue to burn.

-Jennifer identified that much of her stress came from what sounds like overexercising.
+Jennifer identified that much of her stress came from what sounded like overexercising.

-And this is something I commonly see among thyroid patients in general because they almost always struggle with weight.
+And this is something that I commonly see among all types of thyroid patients because weight gain is something that almost all low thyroid patients suffer from.

-But overexercising isn't a solution to weight loss and, in fact, can actually cause more harm than good as it triggers high levels of cortisol.
+But overexercising isn’t a solution to weight gain and, in fact, can actually cause more harm than good as it triggers high levels of cortisol and may even increase reverse T3.

 One of the main ways to know if you are overexercising is to monitor how you FEEL after you exercise.